tendermint/atom_one/CALL_TO_ARMS.md

 prop82.
 Do not be fooled, and do not tolerate this behavior from leadership.
 Do not work with them, for they have already made their choices long ago to manipulate their way to power.
-Do not drain yourselves of energy trying to help them do the right thing.
+Do not drain yourselves of energy trying to help them do the right thing, if you know that their interests are maligned.

 If we show up in massive numbers to veto ATOM2.0, then stay and expel them from the ecosystem.
 Do not be cowered by their lies that nobody else will be able to